wd-David/svelte-hover-draw-svg/README.md

 - 🪶 Lightweight: Wrapper component with only `svelte` as dev dependency
 - 😌 Straightforward: Just put your SVG or component with SVG under the component
 - 📦 Encapsulated: Expose `hovering` for extra hover effects & conditionals
-- 🛠 Customizable: CSS variable `--draw-speed` to control draw speed
+- 🛠 Customizable: CSS variable `--duration` to set the duration

 ## Install